tyrabe/demo_projects/README.md

-# Interview Prep
+# Demo Projects

-- This repository is a compilation of some potential interview question or some interview questions that I actually recieved
+- This repository is a compilation of some small projects I have worked on personally or for some interview prep

 ### Check out my notebooks
 - Load Data into Snowflake